zxue/install-maximo-on-azure-and-aws/README.md

 ### Run Ansible Playbook to Install MAS Core

 Log in to OpenShift and run the playbook to install MAS Core.
+This step may take one hour or longer.

 ```
 oc login --token=xxx --server=https://api.xxx.westus.aroapp.io:6443